 INTRODUCTION

 Lakes are dynamic components of the landscape that actively process and transport terrestrially derived organic carbon (OC; Cole et al. 2007, Tranvik et al. 2009, Tanentzap et al. 2017), as well as emit inorganic carbon to the atmosphere (Arvola et al. 2002, Raymond et al., 2013, Weyhenmeyer et al., 2015), making them important in global carbon (C) cycling.
 Models, whether steady-state or dynamical mass balance or statistical, are necessary to estimate the importance of lakes as either sources (i.e., emit) or sinks (i.e. retain) C to global budgets.
 Dynamical mass balance approaches to model the internal processing of OC in lakes that incorporate all critical OC fluxes through time, however, are still relatively uncommon.
 Further, existing mass balances are generally based on low frequency data, confined to single lakes, and tend to be concentrated in boreal regions (e.g., Jonsson et al. 2001, Urban et al. 2005, Andersson and Sobek 2006, Cremona et al. 2014).
-Here we developed
+Here we developed and applied a dynamical mass balance model to examine whether a heterogeneous set of five lakes function as net sources or sinks of OC and identify drivers of OC source or sink status,

 Overview of concepts of key OC fluxes in lake ecosystems

-For lakes, the term “mass balance” has been broadly used to quantify budgets (not strictly OC) as the combination of inputs, internal processes, and outputs.
+For lakes, the term “mass balance” has been broadly used to quantify budgets (not strictly OC) as the combination of inputs, internal processes, and outputs (Likens , Weathers et al. 2013).
 Inputs to lake ecosystem OC budgets are the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, precipitation, and litterfall.
 Internal processes consist of autochthonous (in-lake) mechanisms that produce, consume, and store OC (i.e., primary production, respiration, burial in sediments).
 Outputs include DOC and POC that exit a lake via surface or groundwater exports.
 It is the balance of inputs, internal processes, and outputs that determines lake function as a net source of C to the atmosphere, or a net sink, whereby C is retained by the lake ecosystem (Box 1, Fig. 1).

 Lakes described as carbon sources have generally been classified based on the net flux of carbon dioxide (Kortelainen et al. 2006, Tranvik et al. 2009, Raymond et al. 2013) or methane (Bastviken et al. 2011) across the air-water interface.
 The contribution of lakes to OC export is less frequently considered but equally important both in terms of burial and the quality and quantity of OC ultimately exported to the ocean via tributaries (Raymond and Bauer 2001, Santoso et al. 2017).
 Because lakes store OC in sediments, they act as important sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Einsele et al. 2001, Einola et al. 2011).
 The magnitude of burial, however, has not been adequately compared to the set of other important fluxes in overall lake OC budgets (Hanson et al. 2015), precluding determination of net lake function in terms of OC.
 Here, we examined the dominant processes in lake OC cycling, and provided broad definitions of net sources and net sinks for lake OC to account for the interacting nature of fluxes (Box 1).